 You’ll find plenty to keep you busy on a holiday to Kefalonia, including all kinds of cultural and archaeological sites.
 Don’t forget to make the most of authentic Greek cuisine; you’ll find lots of lovely local tavernas and restaurants serving up fresh seafood

-Kefalonia’s Chalk white beaches
+Kefalonia’s chalk-white beaches

-Surrounded by bottle green pine forests and calm turquoise water, the chalk white beaches on Kefalonia’s coastline are amongst the most beautiful across all of the Ionian Islands.
+Surrounded by bottle green pine forests and calm turquoise water, the white beaches on Kefalonia’s coastline are among the most beautiful across all of the Ionian Islands.
 Perfect for relaxing, swimming, snorkelling or diving there’s plenty of reasons to take a holiday to one of Kefalonia’s beach resorts next summer.

 Skala resort town

 Take a trip to the south-east of the island and head for lively Skala Town.
 This former fishing village is brimming with authentic Greek charm, and it’s surrounded by beautiful scenery.
 The 3km beach is a haven for watersports enthusiasts, or you can grab a sun lounger if you’re taking things at a slower pace.
 Either way, you’ll be ready for a hearty dinner at the end of the day; choose one of the tavernas and restaurants lining the seafront for a taste of traditional Greek cuisine.
 There are plenty hiking trails nearby that lead into the mountains, along with an ancient Roman ruins like the 3rd century Roman villa.